FCS-analysis/PyCorrFit/README.md

 On a standard Ubuntu-Linux 12.04 installation, install the following packages:

+	python-matplotlib
 	python-numpy
 	python-scipy
 	python-sympy
 	python-yaml
 	python-wxtools
 	python-wxgtk2.8-dbg
-	python-matplotlib

-For bleeding-edge packages, you want to run from a virtualenv.
+The following steps are optional but might solve some bugs that are present in packages from the Ubuntu-repositories.
 Perform the following tasks (wxPython currently not working):

 	sudo apt-get install gfortran g++ liblapack-dev libblas-dev libpng12-dev libxft-dev make python-dev python-pip python-virtualenv